Quantum Learning Theory Beyond Batch Binary Classification: Preliminaries

 Analogous to how a classical bit (\textit{bit}) is a unit of classical information, a quantum bit (\textit{qubit}) is a unit of quantum information.
 The difference between the two is best illustrated by considering how each is realized.
-A bit is realized via the expectation value of a physical property of a system (e.g. voltage across an element in an electric circuit).
+A bit is realized via well separated values of a physical property of a system (e.g., voltage across an element in an electric circuit).
 If the value is higher than a certain threshold, the bit assumes the value 1.
 Otherwise, it assumes the value 0.
 Thus, a bit carries the information equivalent of its namesake, a binary digit.
+A qubit, on the other hand, is realized as a two-level quantum system; e.g., as the spin (up, down) of an electron, the polarization (horizontal, vertical) of a photon, or the discrete energy levels (ground, excited) of an ion.
+Consequently, it is governed by the postulates of quantum mechanics \cite{nielsen2010quantum}, as detailed in the following paragraphs.

-A qubit, on the other hand, is realized as a two-level quantum system\footnote{This can be attributed quantum computing being ideated with a vision of simulating quantum physics \citep{feynman1982simulating}.
-The laws of physics determine the kinds of computation that can be done.
-But, can computing be powerful enough to describe and simulate the laws of physics?
-What if we compute using a physical system?}.
-For example, spin (up, down) of an electron, polarization (horizontal, vertical) of a photon, and, more practically speaking \citep{kjaergaard2020superconducting}, discrete energy levels (ground, excited) of an ion.
-So, it is governed by the postulates of quantum mechanics \citep{nielsen2002quantum}.
-By the first postulate, we know that the \textit{state space} of a qubit is a 2-dimensional complex vector space, i.e. $\mathbb{C}^2$.
-The first postulate further provides us with a description of what the \textit{state vector} must look like, which is summarized in the definition below (Definition \ref{def:qubit}).
+The \textit{state space} of a qubit is a 2-dimensional complex vector space, denoted as $\mathbb{C}^2$.
+The definition of a qubit as a \textit{state vector} within this space is presented in the following definition.

 \begin{definition}[Qubit] A single (isolated) qubit is described by a state vector $\ket{\psi}$, which is a unit vector in the state space $\mathbb{C}^2$.
 Mathematically,

 where $\ket{0} = $ and $\ket{1} = $ are basis vectors for the state space. \end{definition}